FreeCAD/FPA/handbook/corporate/AISBL/mandatory_tasks.md

 ### Social report

 Non-profit organisations that employ an average of 20 or more staff per year, including small non-profit organisations, must draw up a social balance sheet.

+### Insurance

+All assocations in Belgium are [required by law](https://www.ejustice.just.fgov.be/cgi/article_body.pl?language=fr&caller=summary&pub_date=05-08-29&numac=2005022674) to insure their **volunteers**.
+There is a clear distinction between volunteers and participants.
+Volunteers are people doing voluntary work for the association, while participants are those who benefit from the activities of the association.
+Only volunteers need to be insured.

+To boost voluntary activity, the Brussels region offers a [free volunteers insurance](https://ccf.brussels/assurance-volontariat-gratuite/) to all associations seated on its territory.
+A request form must be filled and sent before the year begins, with the planned activities of that year and the requested number of volunteering days/person.
+This insurance covers any event in Belgium or abroad, except the USA and Canada.

 ***